 Monitoring is about knowing when something is wrong.
 Observability is about knowing why.
 Tools like Prometheus, Grafana, and ELK help SREs gain insights into system health and behavior.

-These principles will be your pillars throughout the SRE roadmap.
+These principles will be your pillars throughout the roadmap.

 The 2025 SRE Learning Path: From Beginner to Expert

-If you're serious about becoming a successful SRE, you must follow a clear learning path.
+If you're serious about becoming a successful SRE, you must follow a clear roadmap and learning path.
 Let’s break it down by levels to make it simple and actionable.

-This is your foundation.
-At this stage, focus on getting comfortable with the building blocks of system administration and programming.
+This roadmap is your foundation.
+At this stage, focus on getting comfortable with the building blocks of system administration, programming, and cloud platforms.

-Pro Tip: Don’t try to memorize everything; get your hands dirty by practising in real environments.
+Pro Tip: Don’t try to memorize everything; get your hands dirty by practicing in real environments.
 Try fixing broken VMs or writing small automation scripts.

 Once you have your basics in place, move on to tools and practices that bring SRE to life.